-The framework is at Level 4 and will provide progression from the existing Level 2 Foundation and Level 3 Apprenticeship in Providing Financial Services (Banking).
+The framework is at level 4 and will provide progression from the existing Level 2 Foundation and Level 3 Apprenticeship in Providing Financial Services (General Insurance).

-The framework has been developed to create a new vocational pathway in banking to attract, develop and retain talent for the future.
+The framework has been developed to create a new vocational pathway in Insurance to attract, develop and retain talent for the future.

-The framework will meet employers skills needs for managers in the banking industry as identified in the UKCES Skills for Jobs Report 2010.
+The framework will meet employers skills needs for claims and underwriting professionals as identified in the UKCES Skills for Jobs Report 2010.